patzib/Master-s_Thesis/README.md

     app.py: The main application file that runs the Streamlit web interface.
 It initializes the RAG system on startup, manages the session state (chat history), and handles the user interaction loop.

-The data flows as follows:
+The data pipeline follows this logical flow:

     Raw Documents -> pre-processing.py -> JSON Chunks -> rag_setup.py -> Chroma Vector DB -> app.py -> User Interface